P. Heil-Mealey’s response to this post:

 Even though SS is a poorly understood condition, we do have some idea as to what causes it.
 To begin with, SS is an autoinflammatory (not autoimmune) condition, and these are rare disorders that are caused by errors in the innate immune system.
-Specific causes for SS include hypersensitivity reaction (not the same as allergic reaction); cytokine dysregulation; genetic susceptibility.
+Specific causes for SS include hypersensitivity reaction; cytokine dysregulation; genetic susceptibility.

 4. Patients are being told by doctors that nothing can be done or that they will have Sweet’s syndrome for the rest of their lives.